AaronErhardt/tuxedo-rs/README.md

 <img alt="Project structure" src="assets/structure_light.png#gh-light-mode-only" width="480" />
 <img alt="Project structure" src="assets/structure_dark.png#gh-dark-mode-only" width="480" />

+## Tested hardware

+This list includes devices that were successfully tested with tuxedo-rs.
+Since I have limited access to hardware, please consider adding your device(s) to the list.

++ TUXEDO Aura 15 Gen1

 ## Installation

 Currently, tuxedo-rs isn't available from package archives so you have to install it from source.